MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

-    While it is possible to work through the commit process for each repository in turn, following this list in order, this can take a lot of time and so it is prudent to parallelize the process where possible.
+    While it is possible to work through the commit process for each repository in turn, following this list in order, this can take a lot of time and so it is prudent to parallelise the process where possible.

     A suggested sequence would be as follows: